ilpropheta/ilpropheta.github.io/README.md

 <img src="/pics/cg-2024.png" alt="Coding Gym Modena - 2024" width="700">

-By now, I have organized 6 sessions in Modena and 1 in Milan attended by 172 people overall.
+By now, I organized 6 sessions in Modena and 1 in Milan attended by 172 people overall.

 More details on each session [here](https://coding-gym.org/events), 📸 pictures [here](https://www.facebook.com/media/set/?set=a.1538083799604550).